matusstafura/stafura.dev-hugo/content/about/index.md

 ![avatar](/images/about/avatar.png)

-Hello, My name is **Matus Stafura**.
+Hello!
+I'm **Matus Stafura**, a developer, SEO specialist, and marketing strategist from Slovakia.

+Over the years, I've assisted numerous websites in enhancing their Google rankings, boosting their traffic, and augmenting their brand awareness through effective marketing strategies.

-I'm a developer from Slovakia.
-I am passionate about open-source software, SEO, privacy, best practices, performance, idiomatic code, user and developer experience.
+My passion lies in open-source software, SEO, privacy, and best practices.
+I strive for performance, idiomatic code, and an optimal experience for both users and developers.

-I write articles about software development and marketing.
+In addition to my work, I enjoy writing articles on software development and marketing, sharing my knowledge and insights with a wider audience.

-I mostly use: PHP, Go, Javascript/Typescript, TailwindCSS, bash, neovim + tmux.
+When it comes to programming, my tools of choice include PHP, Go, Javascript/Typescript, TailwindCSS, bash, neovim, and tmux.

-Interested in programming, SEO, writing.
+I have a keen interest in programming, SEO, and marketing, and I'm always eager to learn more and take on new challenges.

 dev articles @ https://dev.to/matusstafura